 - Paroxetine (Paxil, Pexeva)

-If your young girl has frequent attacks of hot flushes, then a dose of hormones Estrogen and Progesterone will prove beneficial.
-However, if you have a family history of uterus or breast cancer, then Estrogen therapy for your young girl is not a good option.
+If your child has frequent attacks of hot flashes, then a dose of hormones estrogen and progesterone will prove beneficial.
+However, if you have a family history of uterus or breast cancer, then estrogen therapy for your young girl is not a good option.